Michael Bouman's Daylilies and Seeds

 In September 2010, my late wife, Kathy, and I moved to a new place 20 miles west of St. Louis.
 We created gardens on a sunny lot of an acre and a half.
 There's a small lake in back, and there are many ducks and geese there, and one heron.

 We drew up landscape plans as soon as we moved in.
 We spent four years developing the landscaping and gardens and then in mid-August of 2014, Kathy died from a cancer of the neck.
 Her presence is felt in this house and this landscape and this heart.
 A heart is a roomy place.
-I nurtures loves who have passed on and welcomes new love as well.
+It nurtures loves who have passed on and welcomes new love as well.
 I am engaged to marry Karen Berry, an avid gardener, bird-watcher, and concert-goer later this year.

 The primary joy of this property is the small lake and the waterfowl who use it year-round.